Matchmove Artists

 • Work collaboratively with other members of the 3D team and other VFX departments

-• Ability to think methodically
+• Ability to think and work methodically and patiently

-• Good problem solving skills
+• Strong technical understanding/approach and problem solving skills

-• Strong attention to detail
+• Strong attention to detail and accuracy

-• Ability to reproduce exact camera moves within a computer environment
+• Ability to reproduce exact camera moves

-• Strong understanding of photography and the effects of different lenses on images (experience with anamorphic lenses beneficial)
+• Strong understanding of photography and the effects of different lenses on images

 • Understanding of photogrammetry and using reference imagery

-• Knowledge of 3DEqualizer, Nuke, Maya and/or Houdini
+• Knowledge of 3dequalizer, Nuke, Maya and/or Houdini

 • Skills in other 3D disciplines beneficial